FluffyJack/firewall-relay/README.md

 ### 2. Configure & start a producer

 On a computer you plan to keep within the network you can't access externally, run `npm install -g firewall-relay` to install.
-You can now start the producer with `firewall-relay relay=RELAY_URL`.
+You can now start the producer with `firewall-relay-producer relay=RELAY_URL`.

 > **NOTE** The following is not yet implemented.